noztas/DataAnalystProjects/Movie_Correlation_Project_Python/README.md

 ## Objectives

-- Clean and preprocess the movie dataset
+- Cleaned and prepared the dataset for analysis
-- Encode categorical data for analysis
+- Converted categorical features into a numeric format
-- Compute correlation matrix for numeric features
+- Built a correlation matrix to detect strong relationships
-- Visualize feature correlations using heatmaps and regression plots
+- Visualized key findings using regression plots and heatmaps
-- Identify which features are most strongly associated with box office revenue